We will be closed November 28th and 29th for the Thanksgiving holiday.

 Traditionally, our side fold backstops have either a front brace or a rear brace, but here we had two problems: The overhead volleyball nets were too close when folded up to use a normal front brace; and the track was too close to allow our normal rear brace.
 To accommodate these conditions, we designed a side folding backstop with both a front and rear brace.
 Our first thought was to put the front and rear braces at the same angles, but that would have meant the overhead volleyball system would hit the front brace.
 Instead of compromising on a narrower top of T-frame to allow that, we put the front and rear braces at different angles.
 This allowed for a very rigid backstop with maximum support to the rear of the units, where playing forces are directed.

 In the end, it all worked out great.
 The custom bent stem design moved the top of the T-frame about nine feet off the center line of the court, allowing the backstops to fold without hitting the divider curtains.
 We were able to squeeze the equipment KSU wanted into the space, without compromising function or safety—and without the more expensive pathway of starting from scratch to design totally new products and parts.
 To modify our normal backstop designs to address building conditions, we instead used parts that we have in our normal designs—we just combined in them different ways to make all the equipment work in tight conditions.
 This was made possible not only by our forward-thinking gym equipment designers, but also through having the right atmosphere to encourage thinking outside the box—and having the right tools to bring new ideas to life.
 Draper used AutoDesk Inventor–3D solid modeling software for our design and submittal work.
-This allowed us to see every possible conflict so that we could make adjustments to insure a smooth installation.
+This allowed us to see every possible conflict so that we could make adjustments to ensure a smooth installation.

 “One curtain needed some additional material to make it all work properly,” H.E.
 Hodge’s Saren said, who adds that overall the project went very well.
 And he doesn’t seem surprised.
 “When you have a good factory and good installer great things happen.”